Azure-Samples/azure-functions-java-flex-consumption-azd/README.md

     }
 }
 ```
-3) Open a new terminal and do the following to do a clean build:
+3) Open a new terminal, remain in the path '/http/src' and do the following to do a clean build:

 ```bash
 mvn clean package